omermujtaba18/planned-technical-assessment/README.md

 # Project Overview

+This project is my implementation of Planned technical assessment.
+You can find the assessment instructions [here](./ASSESSMENT.md)

 This project is a web application built with Next.js for the frontend and NestJS for the backend.
 The application is structured into two main directories: `app` and `service`.

 ## Directory Structure